ojarsbuddy/bbo/bbo directing messages.md

 Your call West.
 West, your play.

-Let's wait a minute to see if partner returns.
+Let's wait a minute to see if partner returns before I request a substitute.

 Will reseat you soonest.